google/ide-perf/docs/dev-guide.md

     * Bump the plugin version number.

-    * Review the platform compatibility metadata (`setSinceBuild` and `setUntilBuild`).
+    * Review the platform compatibility metadata (`setSinceBuild`).
-      Make sure tests pass for each IntelliJ version in the specified range.
+      Make sure tests pass for each IntelliJ version in the compatibility range.

     * Set the `changeNotes` field to a description of what changed since the last release.